-Business and Data analysts, Developers and QA testers often have to verify their data is correct.
+Business and Data analysts, Developers, and QA testers often have to verify their data are correct.
 Microsoft Excel is used to create a snapshot of "good data".
 Reports are captured and copied into Excel, data is exported and distributed as the model to use.

 Where do I start?

 First thing is to install the drivers.
-Microsoft provides 2007 Office System Driver Data Connectivity Components which you should download to your machine if you don't have it installed yet.
+Microsoft provides Data Connectivity Components which you should download to your machine if you don't have it installed yet.
 These components allow for connection to the Access database as well.

-Check out the Install Instructions section on the link above - the installation is really straightforward!
+Check out the Install Instructions section on the link above - the installation is straightforward!